Im-Bee/AtlanticBeast/README.md

 ### Visual Studio

 Open root directory of the project with Visual Studio.
 Wait for cmake to build.
-Select root CMakeLists.txt as a build target.
+Select AtlBee project as a build target.
 Prefer release build.